 Now that we've turned your pre-run routine upside down, let us reassure you: post-workout stretches are still very important.
 Stretching after even a slow jog is important because it benefits our muscles and our bodies.
 Not stretching after a run tightens our muscles and increases our chances of developing running injuries such as plantar fasciitis, shin splints, pulled muscles and muscle tears.
 Stretching improves our flexibility, decreases recovery time, speeds up healing and most importantly helps prevent injuries.
 These benefits are key to enhance our running ability and to enable our bodies to run faster and farther.
 So after a run, make stretching a must, because that is when our muscles get the most benefit from it.
 Some runners even add on a yoga class to enhance their flexibility and to help stretch muscles we would not normally stretch.

 Oh, and one more thing to consider: even with appropriate warm ups and cool downs, you simply can't run every single day.
 So, bare with me as we explore the last running habit you have to avoid: running every day.

-Here's another place where I'm guilty of going against my own advice.
-When I'm in the running zone, I typically run every day and may skip running only once a month.
-It’s always a must for me to find a place and time to run; when I don’t get my daily run in, I don’t feel the same.
-I lose my energy and drive for the day until I get my run in.
-But over-running can also be a bad habit, even for me.
+Here's another place where people go astray.
+When you're in the running zone, you typically run every day and may skip running only once a month.
+It’s always a must to find a place and time to run; when you don’t get your daily run in, you don’t feel the same.
+You lose your energy and drive for the day.
+But over-running can also be a bad habit.
 It can cause soreness, injuries, irritable moods, and decreased immunity.

 Rest is an important part of any training program because it allows both your body to recover and to rebuild.
 When we allow our body to recover we are able to enhance our performance as both our cardiovascular and muscular systems are rebuilding themselves for an increase in power and endurance.
 So by incorporating a few rest days, you will improve your performance and your body mechanics.
 If you have to be active, take a rest day to cross train.